Agent40infinity/Agent40infinity.github.io/README.md

 # Portfolio Repository

 > [!NOTE]
-> This portfolio was originally created using raw HTML, CSS, and JS.
+> Aiden.fyi was originally created using raw HTML, CSS, and JS.
 After learning Blazor, it was transitioned to WebAssembly.
 Some code may still be legacy.

 ### Auto Publish & Deploy
 Utilising a Gitflow workflow and Github Actions, this portfolio is able to Auto Publish and Deploy straight to Github Pages.
 Steps towards auto publishing: